c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 In the downloaded tar file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.

-Please ensure you have access to "beluga" server in `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) data centre.
+Please ensure you have access to the "beluga" server in `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, data centre.
 We will run this analysis on beluga as follows:

 ::